xrcyz/Knowledge-Base/README.md

 ![cellular automata decision surface](/images/cellular%20automata%20decision%20surface.png)

 This seems like a nice visual demonstration that neural networks are universal function approximators.
 It implies that neural network "programs" consist of finding an arbitrary surface that maps training input coordinates to a desired output, and relies on interpolation to fill in the gaps (this explains why neural networks may be poor at extrapolating outside the training data).
-This definition includes recursive programs such as cellular auomata, where the function `f(self,world)` returns the next `self` value (see also: RNNs, Q-learning).
+This definition includes recursive programs such as cellular automata, where the function `f(self,world)` returns the next `self` value (see also: RNNs, Q-learning).

 A demo of various cellular automata on cube faces: